ballerina-attic/module-ballerinax-cassandra/component/src/main/ballerina/cassandra/Module.md

         poolingOptionsConfig: { maxConnectionsPerHostLocal: 5, newConnectionThresholdLocal: 10 } }
 });
 ```
-For the full list of available configuration options refer the API docs of the endpoint.
+For the full list of available configuration options refer the API docs of the client.

 ### Update data